 How do you charge the e-tron?
 Well there a number of ways; at home via a domestic socket or, for a reduced charging time, with a specially fitted wallbox.
 If out on the road, via a high-power charging stations.
 Where available, the e-tron can b replenished at 150kW terminals that can recharge the battery to 80% within 30 minutes and 100% with 50 minutes.

-Not a silly question as for the first time in an Audi vehicle, the e-tron has the option of virtual wing mirrors.
-These virtual wing mirrors replace the traditional glass mirrors with cameras that stream a view of what's behind, onto displays mounted within the front doors.
+On the e-tron virtual wing mirrors replace the traditional glass mirrors with cameras that stream a view of what's behind, onto displays mounted within the front doors.
 Drag is reduced as these mirrors are far narrower than standard mirrors and they also help to reduce the wind noise.
 You still have control of the view with these mirrors as they are fully adjustable.
 The focus can be zoomed in on and moved depending on driving conditions and the result is better all-round visibility and enhanced safety for car and passengers.

 Audi has looked at a flourishing SUV market in a world that is taking electric vehicles seriously for the first time and made a very sensible decision to launch the e-tron.
 It’s the first of three new all-electric cars on their way by 2020, all of which will wear the e-tron name but with GT and Q4 added for those coming later this year.